• Skip to primary navigation

 • ⚡ Variations

-• Lemon - We use both the juice and the zest in this recipe, so try and buy un-waxed lemons if you can.
+• Lemon - Try to buy un-waxed lemons if possible, as we use both the juice and the zest in this recipe.

-• Fresh Parsley - You do really need fresh herbs for this, however if you only have dried herbs , use half the amount as the flavours in dried herbs are stronger.
+• Fresh Parsley - I would really recommend using fresh herbs over dried as the flavour is totally different, however, if you only have dried herbs, use half the amount as the flavours in dried herbs are stronger.
 To avoid wastage, use the rest of the fresh parsley in the packet to make my Ikea Copycat Meatballs for tomorrows dinner.

 • Fresh Chives - Again if you can, fresh is best.